Brighton-Le-Sands, New South Wales: Commercial area

 The main shopping precinct is located along Bay Street and extends to the foreshore on The Grand Parade and down a short length of Moate Avenue.
 The landmark Novotel Hotel Brighton Beach, located on north-western corner of the intersection of Bay Street and The Grand Parade, also contains a significant amount of commercial and retail space.
 Many cafés and restaurants are located along The Grand Parade and Bay Street, covering many types of cuisine: Australian, Greek, French, European, Italian, Thai and Japanese.
 Take-away food shops are also abundant, particularly for seafood, chicken, cakes and gelato.
 Shops and services include supermarket, banks, post office, clothing, jewellery, hair dressers, doctors and fishing supplies.

 The appearance of a Coles supermarket in Moate Avenue in the late 1990s decimated some of the smaller specialty shops.
 It also competed with the existing Flemings supermarket for two years before the latter closed and in 2005 the local family-run fruit store also folded.
 The supermarket is part of a high-rise residential development and the incorporation of a car park was a requirement for Coles to be allowed to trade from this site.
 Developments to the area are planned as part of a multimillion-dollar upgrade called "Destinations Rockdale".

 Transport

-Brighton Le Sands has very little public transport.
-There is a two kilometre bus service available to link with Rockdale railway station, which forces a lot of residents to catch a lengthy bus ride to Rockdale station.
+There is a two kilometre bus service available to link with Rockdale railway station.
 Transit Systems operates all the routes that pass by Brighton Le Sands.
 Route 303 runs from Sans Souci to Randwick via Brighton-le-Sands and Mascot.
 Route 478 runs from Westfield Miranda to Rockdale railway station via Ramsgate and Brighton Le Sands.
 Route 479 runs from Rockdale Plaza via Rockdale railway station to Kyeemagh and Brighton-Le-Sands.

 Historically, starting in 1903, a weekend ferry service connected Brighton-le-Sands, Kurnell, Sans Souci, and La Perouse.